 There are some items that are relevant when traveling to Ireland at any time of year.
 For instance, depending on where you are traveling from, you will probably require a UK plug converter to charge your electrical devices.

-You will also need a camera or decent camera phone to take advantage of all of the photo opportunities available throughout your trip to Ireland.
+You will also need a camera or a decent camera phone to take advantage of all of the photo opportunities available throughout your trip to Ireland.
 You’re going to see some of the most beautiful natural landscapes of your life and you’ll want a good camera.

 Ireland’s coastline and waterways are gorgeous.
 So, if you plan to do many of the adventure activities included in Overland’s tours, such as surfing and kayaking, you’ll require a good beach towel on your trip to Ireland, along with a swimsuit and anything you like to have at hand when you get out in the water.

-As no two travellers are quite alike, we can’t provide an exhaustive list of things you ought to pack for your big Irish vacation, but we hope this short guide has helped you figure out the kind of clothes, shoes, and other options you might need.
+As no two travelers are quite alike, we can’t provide an exhaustive list of things you ought to pack for your big Irish vacation, but we hope this short guide has helped you figure out the kind of clothes, shoes, and other options you might need.

-NOTE: If you are travelling with us at Overland Ireland, the maximum dimensions we would suggest you bring with you would be 76cm/48 cm OR 30 inches/19 inches (70L backpack) – this size suitcase would be considered a large size universally.
+NOTE: If you are traveling with us at Overland Ireland, the maximum dimensions we would suggest you bring with you would be 76cm/48 cm OR 30 inches/19 inches (70L backpack) – this size suitcase would be considered a large size universally.
 We just want to ensure all guests can fit their luggage on the bus comfortably!’

 If you have any questions for the Overland Ireland team, please don’t hesitate to get in touch.
 And if you’d like us to design your Ireland trip, consider our Tailor-made Tours of Ireland.